This feature is part of The Masterminds

 Despite being a self-professed disciplinarian, Sacchi also believed in the power of harbouring a tight-knit squad.
 The Italian once said: “The only way you can build a side is by getting players who speak the same language and can play a team game.
 You can’t achieve anything on your own, and if you do, it doesn’t last long.
 I often quote what Michelangelo said: ‘The spirit guides the hand.’”

-Franco Baresi famously stated that Sacchi’s training methods and attention to details were justified when Frank Rijkaard scored in the 1990 European Cup final against Benfica.
-Benfica’s centre-backs were drawn into man-marking Marco van Basten and as a result offered space in behind.
-As a result, Sacchi ordered van Basten to drop deeper and take the defender with him, and Rijkaard to make a late dart into that space.
+Baresi famously stated that Sacchi’s training methods and attention to details were justified when Frank Rijkaard scored in the 1990 European Cup final against Benfica.
+Benfica’s centre-backs were drawn into man-marking Marco van Basten and, as a result, offered space in behind.
+Sacchi ordered Van Basten to drop deeper and take the defender with him, and Rijkaard to make a late dart into that space.
 It was textbook stuff.
 Sacchi later said they had practised the move around 30 times in training prior to the game.

 Read | How Marcello Lippi masterminded the resurgence of Juventus in the 1990s

 Sacchi’s latest chapter was with the Azzurri and he was tasked with replacing Azeglio Vicini, who had led Italy to a third-place finish at their home World Cup a year earlier.
 Relying on a core squad made up of his successful Milan side – which was entirely Italian except for their famous Dutch trio – Sacchi set about building a side that could replicate the success of Paolo Rossi and Spain 82.
 Blending the experience of Baresi and the youthful brilliance of Maldini, his first test was to strengthen the back line.